ELECTRONIC THROTTLE CONTROL LIGHT IS ON! HOW TO FIX OR REPLACE A FAILING ETC SYSTEM

 What causes the electronic throttle control system to fail?

 The technology behind your ETC system is based on the precise computer control of your engine's air-fuel mixture.
-This assures you of smooth engine operation and power when you need it, as well as low emissions and the best possible fuel economy.
-When there is a problem with your electronic throttle control, your engine is unable to get the correct amounts of fuel and/or air when they are needed.
-These problems can be caused by a variety of different factors:
+This assures you of smooth engine operation and power when needed, low emissions, and the best possible fuel economy.
+When there is a problem with your electronic throttle control, your engine cannot get the correct amounts of fuel and/or air when needed.
+A variety of different factors can cause these problems:

 - Electrical or electronic malfunctions in the ETC or engine computer